Candis Cayne: Activism and personal life

 Cayne began transitioning circa 1996.
 Cayne has stated, "I'm not trying to be a spokeswoman for the transgender community; I just want to be looked at as a living, breathing, happy human being."
 She calls the LGBT community "the last great minority" and supports LGBT+ rights charity GLAAD.

 In August 2015, Candis Cayne teamed up with the global LGBT social network MOOVZ as the new global creative director.

 For over eight years, ending in 2010, Cayne was in a relationship with DJ Marco McDermott, to whom she referred as her husband.
 During that time, she helped raise McDermott's daughter, Satori, from a previous relationship.

-In 2016, during season 2 of the reality show I Am Cait, Cayne explored the possibility of adopting as a single mom.
+In 2016, during season 2 of the reality show I Am Cait, Cayne explored the possibility of adopting as a single mother.